wconrad/wconrad.github.io/_posts/2015-07-23-keep-sprintf-in-mind.markdown

 # => version v3.0.0    used  138893 times from 2015-07-19 through 2015-07-23
 {% endhighlight %}

-And it does so while looking pretty.
+And it does so while looking good.

 So the next time you're interpolating and the string gets too long or hard to read, consider the virtues of String#%.